yana-safonova/PatchWorkPlot/README.md

 An example of the configuration file can be found here.

-`-o OUTPUR_DIR`: the name of output directory.
+`-o OUTPUR_DIR`: the name of the output directory.
 If the directory does not exist, it will be created.

 ### Optional parameters
-`--aligner NAME`: the name of tool used for pairwise alignment sequences. `lastz` (LASTZ) and `yass` (YASS) options are available.
+`--aligner NAME`: the name of a tool used for pairwise alignment sequences. `lastz` (LASTZ) and `yass` (YASS) options are available.
 Default: `lastz`.

-`--cmap NAME`: the name of coloring map used for visualization of alignments.
+`--cmap NAME`: the name of a coloring map used for visualization of alignments.
 The minimum and maximum values of percent identity thresholds (`min-pi` and `max-pi`) will be used to determine the color of the alignment:
 - Alignments with percent identity below `min-pi` will be shown using the leftmost color in the coloring cmap.
 - Alignments with percent identity above `max-pi` will be shown using the rightmost color in the coloring map.
 - Alignments with percent identity between `min-pi` and `max-pi` will be projected onto the coloring map and colored accordingly.

 For the list of available coloring maps, please refer to the [Matplotlib documentation](https://matplotlib.org/stable/users/explain/colors/colormaps.html).
 Default: `Spectral`.

 `--reverse-cmap BOOLEAN`: if `true`, then `min-pi` and `max-pi` values of the percent identities will correspond to the rightmost and leftmost colors of the coloring map, respectively.
-In case of the Spectral map, alignments with high and low percent identity will colored in red and blue, respectively.
+In the case of `Spectral` map, alignments with high and low percent identity will be colored in red and blue, respectively.
 Default: `true`.

 `--min-pi FLOAT`: the alignment percent identity value that will be used to determine the color of the least similar alignments.
 Default: `85`.